Trump visit to US cemetery in France canceled due to rain

 Attending in Trump's place were the White House chief of staff, retired Marine Gen. John Kelly; the chairman of the Joint Chiefs of Staff, Marine Gen. Joe Dunford; and several members of the White House staff.
 The Battle of Belleau Wood was a critical conflict in the war and a pivotal encounter in Marine Corps history.

 Trump was scheduled to join dozens of world leaders Sunday at a ceremony in the shadow of the Arc de Triomphe marking Armistice Day.
-He was to deliver remarks at the Suresnes American Cemetery and Memorial, located five miles west of Paris, before returning to Washington.
+He delivered remarks at the Suresnes American Cemetery and Memorial, located five miles west of Paris, before returning to Washington.

 The cancellation of Saturday's visit drew criticism from those who say the president should have found a way to travel to Aisne-Marne regardless of the weather.